 This year I spent 3 months traveling across the country on a photography roadtrip.
 I had a lot of fun using the Haida Polarizer along the way!
 The Polarizer was essential on my trip to Yellowstone, with its stunning hot springs!
 I still love how well the polarizer works, even at such a wide angle.
 Normally, most people don't use a polarizer on lenses wider than 28mm.
 However, I have had great success using the Haida on my 14-24mm, especially when photographing hotsprings or waterfalls.

 While I love how lightweight and compact the Haida 150mm Filter Holder is, I actually found myself using the Progrey G-150Z filter holder most of the time.
-The Progrey holder is much more expensive, bulkier, and heavier though.
+The Progrey can be attached to the lens without taking it off the camera.
+However, the Progrey holder is much more expensive, bulkier, and heavier.
 With that being said, I was always using my Haida filters.
 I'm still incredibly pleased with how well they perform!